timtroendle/possibility-for-electricity-autarky/report/main.md

 :   The missing globes of the SRTM elevation data makes another data set necessary for the Northern part of Europe.
 I am using the GMTED elevation data, which has a resolution of 7.5 arcseconds [@Danielson:2011].
 It is composed of different sources and due to the low resolution I will use it only for the parts missing in the SRTM data set.

+ETOPO1 Global Relief Model

+:   Offshore wind power can be build in shallow and medium-deep water.
+To determine the depth of the water I am using the ETOPO1 Global Relief Model [@Amante:2009], which has a resolution of 1 arcminute.

 GlobCover 2009 -- land cover data

 :   GlobCover2009 is a land cover data set provided by the European Space Agency which determines land cover worldwide with a resolution of 10 arcseconds [@EuropeanSpaceAgency:2010].